STCVIT/Rozgaar-App/README.md

 <img src="https://i.ibb.co/Fm9f2TD/mobile.png" alt="mobile" border="0">
 </p>
 <br />
-Now the worker will be listed in the Aamdani app for being hired by a potential employer.
+Now the worker will be listed in the Rozgaar app for being hired by a potential employer.

 ## For Employers